 Play Pain Free With Kymira Golf

-As golfers, we can become accustomed to managing a host of aches and pains.
-Whether it’s the common lower back complaint or an injury elsewhere, most of us have a gripe of some description, especially as we get older.
+As golfers, we are accustomed to managing our aches and pains.
+Maybe lower back complaints are the most common…or knees, elbows, shoulders, necks… few of us play without pain, especially as we get older.

-The beauty of our game is that it can be played and enjoyed by people of all ages.
+The beauty of our game is that it is played and enjoyed by people of all ages.
 However, that enjoyment is seriously hindered when battling more than just the course or a golf ball that doesn’t listen.

-Golf is too precious to be played in pain, so why do we continue to accept it as something inherent that we have limited control over?
+Golf is too precious to play in pain; we don’t need to continue to accept it as something inherent that we have limited control over.

 There is another way.